swechhasingh/swechhasingh/README.md

 I'm pursuing a professional Master's in Machine Learning at [Mila](https://mila.quebec/en/person/swechha/), Université de Montréal.
 I did my Bachelor's in Electrical Engineering from IITK (Indian Institute of Technology Kanpur), India, in 2016.
 I have two years of experience building end-to-end ML systems in Computer Vision and NLP domain through various internships and course work.

+:pushpin: As a part of my master's degree, I did six months internship at [Korbit AI](https://www.linkedin.com/company/korbit-ai/), where I worked on a **Contextual Spelling Correction** system for data science domain, and on **recommendation system** to predict students’ pause behavior in online video lectures.

-I have worked on various machine learning techniques ranging from classical Matrix Factorization to deep neural networks such as CNNs, RNNs, Auto-encoder, Transformer, etc. I've studied various graduate courses: Machine Learning, Deep Learning, Computer Vision, NLP, and Probabilistic Graphical Models, and undergrad courses: Probability & Statistics, Linear Algebra, Data Structures and Algorithms, and Intro to C programming.
+:pushpin: I have worked on various machine learning techniques ranging from classical Matrix Factorization to deep neural networks such as CNNs, RNNs, Auto-encoder, Transformer, etc. I've studied various graduate courses: Machine Learning, Deep Learning, Computer Vision, NLP, and Probabilistic Graphical Models, and undergrad courses: Probability & Statistics, Linear Algebra, Data Structures and Algorithms, and Intro to C programming.

 During my undergrad years, I also worked as an Android Developer, and after graduation, I spent ten months at Citibank, India as a Technology Analyst.